up-n-atom/8311/docs/xgs-pon/ont/potron-technology/spp425h-gab4-uboot.md

  [SFP Media Buddy]: https://whinis.com/sfp-buddy/

 !!! note
-    The OEM bootloaders from Azores and Potron use ++escape++ and ++enter++ respectively to abort auto boot and are highly unlikely to get triggered by a pulled-down Rate Select 0 pin (7).
+    The OEM bootloaders from Azores and Potron use ++escape++ and ++enter++ (or [password]) respectively to abort auto-boot and are highly unlikely to get triggered by a pulled-down Rate Select 0 pin (7).

+ [password]: x-onu-sfpp.md#bootloader

 !!! tip "SFP Media Buddy or other serial breakout hardware"
-    If the boot process is interrupted, you can continue it along by issuing the `run bootcmd` command over serial (hardware pending).
+    If the boot process is interrupted, you can continue it along by issuing the `run bootcmd` command over serial.

 !!! tip "MikroTik RouterOS"
     MikroTik RouterOS sets the Rate Select 0 pin high by default.
 If it was changed to low, try to revert back to default.